Lot Split Request Puts Future of Gamble Rogers Estate in Question

 Zillow estimates the property at $12.1 million while other estimates, such as Redfin, list it at $6.4 million.

-Tedrow, a land-use and cannabis law attorney at Lowndes, could then potentially sell the lot with the existing home and build a new home for her family on the newly created lakefront lot.
+Tedrow, a land-use attorney at Lowndes who also used to practice cannabis law there, could then potentially sell the lot with the existing home and build a new home for her family on the newly created lakefront lot.
 The exception would be written in such a way that it would apply only to her lot and no others, according to city staff, because the lot Tedrow wants to purchase is the only one large enough.

 While she told the Planning & Zoning Board earlier this week that she believes the currently vacant home is beyond repair, she said she is open to talking with buyers interested in restoring the 7,000-square-foot structure, which dates back to 1940.